tobiscr/application-connector-manager/docs/user/technical-reference/04-10-application-connector-components.md

 Application Connectivity Validator verifies the subject of the client certificate and proxies the received events to Event Publisher in the [Compass scenario](../README.md).

-## Event Publisher

-Event Publisher sends events to Eventing with metadata that indicates the source of the event.
-This allows routing events to Functions and services based on their source Application.

 ## Application

 An Application represents an external solution connected to Kyma.
 It handles the integration with other components, such as Eventing.